Italian Minestrone Soup with Crispy Pancetta

 And if you’re browsing minestrone soup recipes, you may want to take a look at these recipes too:

-While minestrone soups vary in ingredients and methods, I believe this simple soup is deserving of a spot in your soup-making calendar.
+While minestrone varies in ingredients and methods, I believe this simple soup deserves a spot on your soup-making calendar.

-Not only is this soup simple, the ingredients are equally easy to come by.
+Not only is this soup simple, but the ingredients are easy to find.
 The specific ingredient measurements are in the recipe card below, but this will give you an idea of what’s in the soup and potential variations.

 - Olive oil: I’m using extra virgin for heart-healthy fat and antioxidants.
 You can see the difference between regular olive oil and extra virgin olive oil in the “Tips” section below.